CefasRepRes/FishRAM-Shiny-App/README.md

 # FishRAM Shiny App
-A Shiny app to run the Fisheries Resource Allocaiton Model
+This guide outlines how to download the necessary materials to run the Fisheries Resource Allocaiton Model (FishRAM) through a Shiny application.

 ## Initial Setup
 #### 1. Install R